edgardopina/readme-generator/README.md

 6. Some optional sections are defaulted to NOT be included, but you can select 'Yes' to include them.

 7. At the end of the program, you can _git push_ your files into your GitHub Repository and see your finalized README.md file.
 If you want to make changes, you can copy and paste from your README.md file into the prompts and make adjustments as needed.

 8. Please refer to the following video link for additional [usage examples](https://drive.google.com/file/d/1y23PSlKCuoO_wQvGMAcWKsHr1Sp95J6j/view).

 ## Credits

-* [Simon Boudrias](https://github.com/SBoudrias) creator of the npm [inquirer.js](https://www.npmjs.com/package/inquirer) package.
+-  [Simon Boudrias](https://github.com/SBoudrias) creator of the npm [inquirer.js](https://www.npmjs.com/package/inquirer) package.
-* [Xander Rapstine Xandromus](https://github.com/Xandromus) provided seven empty function declarations and one empty function call as starter code for this project.
+-  [Xander Rapstine Xandromus](https://github.com/Xandromus) provided seven empty function declarations and one empty function call as starter code for this project.
-* Open-source community - creators of [node.js](https://nodejs.org/en/about/) and [node-fetch](https://www.npmjs.com/package/node-fetch).
+-  Open-source community - creators of [node.js](https://nodejs.org/en/about/) and [node-fetch](https://www.npmjs.com/package/node-fetch).

 ## License

-   Copyright (c) 2021 Jose E Pina.
+   Copyright (c) 2021 Edgardo Pina.
 All rights reserved.

    Licensed under the [MIT License](https://choosealicense.com/licenses/mit).